Chris Thieneman

 Christopher Allen Thieneman (born June 6, 1965) is a former American college football player who was a defensive lineman in the World League of American Football (WLAF) and the Canadian Football League (CFL) during the early 1990s.
 He played for the San Antonio Riders of the WLAF, and the Sacramento Gold Miners of the CFL.
 Thieneman played collegiately at the University of Louisville, where he was an honorable mention All-American.

 Later, he returned to Kentucky and took over the family business which included development and real estate.

 As a Republican (later switching to Independent) he also ran for the Mayor of Louisville, the Kentucky State House of Representatives, and the Kentucky State Senate, losing all three times.
 He has also been accused of bribery, perjury, and assault.
 All of those allegations were found as not guilty.

-Early years
+Early life

 Thieneman was born and raised in Louisville, Kentucky.
 He attended Bishop David High School where he lettered three years in football as a defensive end.
 During his senior year, he earned All-County, All-District and All-State honors.
 Following graduation, Thieneman enrolled at the University of Louisville after being recruited to play college football for the Cardinals by coach Bob Weber.
 He played his first two seasons as a backup linebacker before being redshirted in 1985 due to a shoulder injury.
 Under coach Howard Schnellenberger, Thieneman returned to the football field in 1986, making the switch to the defensive tackle position.
 As a junior, he recorded 53 tackles (40 solo) and earned honorable mention All-America honors by the Associated Press, which also named him to the All-South Independent team.
 He graduated with a bachelor's degree in business management.